tc39/proposals/finished-proposals.md

 # Finished Proposals

-Finished proposals are proposals that have reached stage 4, and are included in the [latest draft](https://tc39.es/ecma262/) of the specification.
+Finished proposals are proposals that have reached stage 4, and are (or soon will be) included in the [latest draft](https://tc39.es/ecma262/) of the specification.

 | Proposal                                                                 | Author                                                 | Champion(s)                                             | Meeting Notes                                                       | Expected Publication Year |
 | ------------------------------------------------------------------------ | ------------------------------------------------------ | ------------------------------------------------------- | ------------------------------------------------------------------- | ------------------------- |